nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Mahuika.md

 Note that the linker requires that function names match exactly, so any variation in function name in your code will lead to a "missing symbols" error (with the exception of character case in Fortran source code).

-## Cray Programming Environment

-The Cray Programming Environment includes the Cray compiler, various libraries and tools.
-These work nicely together and provide certain user-friendly features by using compiler wrappers.
-This works very similar as the Cray XC environment, provided on Māui, and is described in detail on the page [Building Code on Māui](../../Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Maui.md).

-**Note:** on Māui the three compilers (Cray, Gnu and Intel) are provided in this special environment, which provides support for both dynamic and static linking.
-In contrast to that, on Mahuika only the Cray compiler is provided in this environment.
-Furthermore, it only provides support for dynamic linking.